Access the Azure Resource Manager Virtual Machine resources using ARM APIs (Part 1)

 As shown select the role to be applied ... in this case

-You can now verify this by signing out from the portal and sign in again in the context of this newly created user.
-This time around you’ll be able to view all the resources for which user was authorized.
+You can now verify this by signing out from the portal and signing in again in the context of this newly created user.
+This time around you'll be able to view all the resources for which the user was authorized.

 Hope this was useful!